Molly Dobbs

 Molly Dobbs (also Compton) is a fictional character from the British ITV soap opera Coronation Street.
-Portrayed by Vicky Binns, she debuted on 5 September 2005.
+Played by Vicky Binns, she debuted on 5 September 2005.
 Introduced as the daughter of a local baker, she is the love interest and later wife of Tyrone Dobbs.
 On 6 May 2010, Binns announced she was quitting the soap.
-Dobbs was killed off on 9 December 2010 in a live episode celebrating the show's 50th anniversary, by a tram crashing into the corner shop.
+Molly was killed off on 9 December 2010 in a live episode celebrating the show's 50th anniversary, by a tram crashing into the corner shop.